AVEVA/CONNECT-data-services-developer-docs/content/communities/community-data-sharing.md

 ---
-uid: community-sharing
+uid: data-sharing
 ---

-# Community sharing
+# Data sharing

 After a community administrator adds you as a member of the community, you can share data streams from your tenant with the rest of the community or view data that other tenants and community members have shared.